kosua20/Thoth/README.md

 For drafts, just replace the date on the second line by the mention `draft`.
 Those files will be treated separately, and listed in an `index-drafts.html` file in the output.

 Once you have finished writing your article, run the `scribe /path/to/blog/folder` command to automatically update the output and upload it.
-Do the same if you want to preview a draft online, or just call `generate /path/to/blog/folder` generate it in the output folder.
+Do the same if you want to preview a draft online, or just call `generate /path/to/blog/folder` to generate it in the output folder.

 ##Commands